I left the meditation centre at Yala Last Friday and since then the memory has grown and blossomed in my mind.

 Now after seven hours of airline shenanigans in Doha, the view from the train window is chilly and washed out.

-That many of the Sri Lankans I met wanted to come to the UK, or work in the desert inferno of the Middle East is both understandable and absurd.
+That many of the Sri Lankans I met wanted to come to the UK, or work in the desert inferno of the Middle East is both understandable and bizarre.